-· GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 25% 122 GENDER: About two percent more boys than girls at our school scored Proficient or Advanced.
-Girls 23% 97 English proficient 34% 148 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 1% 68 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 24% 218 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled DATA STATISTIC ALLY UNRELIABLE N/S 21 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 27% 198 tested with learning disabilities was too small to be statistically significant.
-Asian American DATA STATISTIC ALLY UNRELIABLE N/S 15 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Hispanic/Latino 22% 188 differ from school to school.
+GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 69% 49 GENDER: About five percent more girls than boys at our school scored Proficient or Advanced.
+Girls 74% 46 English proficient 75% 89 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners NO DATA AVAILABLE N/A 6 Learners tested was either zero or too small to be statistically significant.
+Low income 72% 95 INCOME: We cannot compare scores for these two subgroups because the number of students tested who were not from low-income families was either zero or too Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A 7 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 76% 88 tested with learning disabilities was either zero or too small to be statistically significant.
+Hispanic/Latino 67% 76 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.

 SOURCE: The scores for the CST are from the spring 2013 test cycle.
 County and state averages represent middle schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.
 N/A: Not applicable.
 Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.
 N/S: Not statistically significant.
 While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.